unyt-org/datex-core-js-legacy/docs/manual/03 Pointers.md

 > [!WARNING]
 > Keep in mind that effect handler are only triggered by pointer updates.
-> Updating the value of a plain JavaScript variable does not have an effect:
+> Updating the value of a plain JavaScript variable does not work:
 > ```ts
 > let id = 10;
 > effect(() => console.log("id: " + id));